wudixiaotie/simple_im/README.md

 # Guide
 ## Start Simple Im
-1. create database tables, execute .sql files in db/postgresql.
+1.Create database tables, execute .sql files in db/postgresql.
-2. Go to the root path of this project.
+2.Go to the root path of this project.
-3. Run
+3.Run
 ```shell
 ./start.sh n1 a
 ```